Dev-Leet/CalNote/README.md

 ### 💻 In-App Code Execution
 A 3-tier fallback cascade (**JDoodle → OneCompiler → AI-simulated last resort**) runs code with a dedicated stdin field, independent of any single provider's uptime.

-### 🔐 Google Sign-In & Calendar Sync
+### 🔐 Google Sign-In & Two-Way-Visible Calendar Sync
-Two distinct flows: sign in with Google directly, or separately link Google Calendar from Settings to push events and preview your real calendar.
+Sign in with Google directly, or separately link Google Calendar from Settings.
+Linked events **appear directly on the app's own calendar grid** (clearly marked, de-duplicated against anything already synced), plus a one-click **"Push All to Google Calendar"** button for bulk-syncing anything not yet pushed, with a real per-event success/failure summary.

+### 📄 PDF Agenda Export
+Export any date range (This Week / This Month / Next 7 Days) as a PDF — a day-grouped narrative agenda with AI reasoning included, followed by a full flat reference table, paginated automatically for long ranges.

+### 🔗 CP Profile Links
+Save links to your Codeforces, LeetCode, or other competitive programming profiles on the Contests page and jump to them in one click.

+### 💬 Feedback, Built In
+A dedicated Settings section for bug reports, feature requests, and general feedback — category, optional star rating, and message, stored directly and queryable.

 ### 🏠 Landing Page + Home Dashboard
 Logged-out visitors see a marketing landing page; logged-in users land on a dashboard summarizing the week, recent notes, and quick-launch cards.